People and their stories are the heart and soul of Seattle Children's Hospital.

 Through the collaboration of physicians in nearly 60 pediatric subspecialties, we provide inpatient, outpatient, diagnostic, surgical, rehabilitative, behavioral, emergency and outreach services.

-Seattle Children’s is consistently ranked among the nation’s best children’s hospitals by U.S. News & World Report magazine.
-Thanks to our nursing excellence, we received Magnet status in 2008 – an honor bestowed on less than 4% of all hospitals in the United States.
+Seattle Children’s is consistently ranked among the nation’s best children’s hospitals by U.S. News & World Report.
+Thanks to our nursing excellence, we received Magnet status in 2008 – an honor bestowed on less than 4% of all hospitals in the United States – and were re-designated in 2013.

 We are also the primary teaching, clinical and research site for the Department of Pediatrics at the University of Washington School of Medicine, which is ranked one of the top 10 pediatrics programs in the country by U.S. News & World Report.